slaffer-au/vx_vagrant_one_stop_demo/README.md

     * http://www.ansible.com/
   * The Cumulus Linux module for Ansible must be installed.
     * Once Ansible is installed, this is achieved with the command ```ansible-galaxy install cumulus.CumulusLinux```
+  * The Cumulux VX Vagrant Plugin must be installed.
+    * Once Vagrant is installed, this is achieved with the command ```vagrant plugin install vagrant-cumulus```

 #### Raw Network Diagrams